Manage Your Research Identity and Track Your Impact

 Altmetrics

 Altmetrics are metrics beyond traditional citations.
-They measure and monitor the reach and impact of scholarship and research through online interactions such as Tweets, citations in Wikipedia, inclusion in policy documents, mentions in traditional media, and more.
+They measure and monitor the reach and impact of scholarship and research through online interactions such as citations in Wikipedia, inclusion in policy documents, mentions in traditional media, and more.
 Altmetrics stands for "alternative metrics."
 The "alternative" part distinguishes them from traditional metrics such as citation counts, journal prestige (impact factor), and author H-index.
 Altmetrics are meant to complement, not totally replace, these traditional measures.

 Limitations of Altmetrics